SpellarBot/open-data-catalog/datasets/t2v6-g4nf.md

 metric m:power_in_sleep_w p:float l:"Power in Sleep (Watts)" d:"The power measured when a product enters Sleep Mode, either automatically after a period of inactivity, in response to user manual action, or in response to external electrical stimulus." t:dataTypeName=number

-metric m:power_in_standby_w p:float l:"Power in Standby (Watts)" d:"The power measured when the product is in the lowest power consumption state which cannot be switched off by the user and that may persist for an indefinite time when the product is connected to the main electricity supply and used in accordance with the manufacturer?s instructions." t:dataTypeName=number
+metric m:power_in_standby_w p:float l:"Power in Standby (Watts)" d:"The power measured when the product is in the lowest power consumption state which cannot be switched off by the user and that may persist for an indefinite time when the product is connected to the main electricity supply and used in accordance with the manufacturer’s instructions." t:dataTypeName=number

 metric m:default_delay_time_to_sleep_minutes p:integer l:"Default Delay Time to Sleep (minutes)" d:"The time set by the manufacturer prior to shipping that determines when the product will enter a lower-power Mode (e.g., Sleep, Auto-off) following completion of its primary function." t:dataTypeName=number